QiuYukang/5G-LENA/doc/source/nr-module.rst

    RAN class overview

 Interesting blocks in Figure :ref:`fig-ran` are the ``NRGnbBwpM`` and ``NRUeBwpM`` layers.
 3GPP does not explicitly define them, and as such, they are virtual layers.
-Still, they help construct a fundamental feature of our simulator: the multiplexing of different parts of the bandwidth (like BWPs or CCs).
-NR has included the definition of BWP for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
-CC concept was already introduced in LTE, and persists in NR, as a way to aggregate carriers and so improve the system capacity.
-In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs and CCs.
-Each BWP/CC can have its PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
-We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different CCs, according to the rules of the manager.
+Still, they help construct a fundamental feature of our simulator: the multiplexing of different BWPs.
+NR has included the definition of 3GPP BWPs for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
+Component carrier concept was already introduced in LTE, and persists in NR through our general BWP concept, as a way to aggregate carriers and so improve the system capacity.
+In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs.
+Each BWP can have its PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
+We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different BWPs, according to the rules of the manager.
 The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NRGnbBwpM`` and ``NRUeBwpM``).

+Note: Through the code, as well as through the documentation, we refer to a BWP as a piece of the spectrum.
+In particular, a BWP is characterized by a center frequency, a channel bandwidth, and a numerology.
+Each device is able to handle multiple BWPs, through the new BWP manager, but such multiple BWPs are orthogonal in frequency (i.e., they span over different frequency spectrum regions, that can be contiguous or not, up to the user configuration).
+In the 'NR' module, each BWP is associated to a PHY and a MAC entity, as well as to one spectrum channel and one antenna instance.
+The router in between the RLC queues and the different MAC entities is the BWP manager.
+Our BWP terminology can refer to 3GPP BWPs, as well as to 3GPP component carriers, and it is up to the BWP manager to route the flows accordingly based on the behaviour the user wants to implement.
+Note that our BWP definition differs from the 3GPP BWP, which was basically defined for energy saving purposes at the UE nodes, and for which the active 3GPP BWP at a UE can vary semi-statically and multiple 3GPP BWPs can span over the same frequency spectrum region.
+We support 3GPP BWPs, through our BWPs, for the case that 3GPP BWPs are orthogonal.
+This is useful for energy savings, as well as to accomodate different flow qualities through different BWPs.

 PHY layer